EricWVGG/EricWVGG.github.io/sanity-nextjs-store-finder.md

 })
 ```

-(Yes, -90 to 90 and -180 to 180 are the valid ranges for latitude and longitude figures!)
+Yes, -90 to 90 and -180 to 180 are the valid ranges for latitude and longitude figures!
+If you don’t have lat/lng coordinates, I’m going to follow up this tutorial with another on populating Sanity with a spreadsheet of locations and automatically pulling coordinates; for now, just fake it with some made-up numbers.

-Add this to your Sanity schema…
+Add this to your existing Sanity schema:
 ```typescript
 import { mapLocationSchema } from "./mapLocationSchema"